- What Is Trench Art?

 Shell Case Vases

 By far the most common form.
 Brass artillery shell cases — typically 18-pounder (British), 75mm (French), or 77mm (German) — were hammered, chased, and engraved into decorative vases.
-Common motifs include flowers, regimental crests, town names, and dates.
+Common motifs include flowers (particularly forget-me-nots, roses, and poppies), regimental crests, town names, and dates.
 Matched pairs were particularly popular as mantelpiece ornaments.
+The most elaborate examples feature repousse work — raised decoration hammered from the inside — requiring considerable skill and patience.
+[1]

 Letter Openers and Paperknives